base-org/chains/README.md

 }
 ```

-when an icon is used in either the network or an explorer there must be a json in _data/icons with the name used (e.g. in the above example there must be a `ethereum.json` and a `etherscan.json` in there) - the icon jsons look like this:
+when an icon is used in either the network or an explorer there must be a JSON in _data/icons with the name used (e.g. in the above example there must be a `ethereum.json` and a `etherscan.json` in there) - the icon jsons look like this:

 ```json